 SERP features are also a prickly matter — as they take their share from the total search volume of a keyword, a calibration is required to paint the whole picture regarding the Visibility metric.
 This is actually something we’re currently developing at SEOmonitor for this quarter — so you’ll know the percentage from the total searches that actually end up clicking on your targeted site.

-(A solution that works in being accurate and straightforward, unlike the pixel-based tracking by the way! — we’ve explained it all in a comprehensive article in our Library).
+(A solution that works in being accurate and straightforward, unlike the pixel-based tracking by the way! — we’ve explained it all in a comprehensive article here).

 How do SEO agencies use SEOmonitor’s Visibility metric?